uww-osterz-classes/compsci424p3-cpp-workshop748/README.md

 ### Starter code

 To help you get started quickly, the starter code file includes code to process the two command-line arguments and begin processing the setup file.
-You have my permission to use, modify, or delete this code.
+You may use, modify, or delete this code.
 There are also hints about other steps to complete in the main program.

 The included files use a (mostly) typical C++ file structure for a program like this.
 Feel free to change, add, divide, combine, or delete files; add or combine classes; create more methods; modify the existing methods; and more.
 Providing correct functionality is more important than having a specific program structure.

+### Coding and compiling

+When I grade your program, I will compile and run your code on a Linux virtual machine using the GNU C++ compiler (`g++`).
+You can use all C++ features that are supported by the C++17 standard plus amendments.
+* You can develop on Visual Studio or other IDEs as long as you use only standard C/C++ features in your code.
+Specifically, please do not use `#include <windows.h>` since your code will be compiled and run on a Linux system.
+* If you develop on **washington.uww.edu**, suggested compiler commands are `gcc-5` (C) or `g++-5` (C++).
+You might need to edit the makefile to use this compiler command.
+* You may need to compile your code with the `-lpthread` option (note: second character is a lowercase letter L, not a number 1).
+The included makefile uses this option.

+**Your C++ code files must use the extension `.cpp`**, except header files may use the extension `.h`.
+The makefile that GitHub Classroom uses to run your code searches only for files with .cpp extensions.

 ### Testing